richgel999/ufo_data/bin/anon_pdf.md

 >**_Note_**: Pharis Williams has several indirect ties to UAP research.
 Los Alamos colleague Oke Shannon told a journalist in 2019 “if we were to build an anti-gravitational device, it would be built on the principles involved in \[Williams’\] theory.”
 Shannon attended the 1985 “Advanced Theoretical Physics Conference” under DOE supervision led by USAF Col. John Alexander to determine if UAP evidence supported an R&D program.
 The meetings were held at BDM Intl’s McLean Secure Facility and classified using DOE controls (see second note under 28 April 2006).
 Shannon’s name was also mentioned on the alleged meeting notes between Dr. Eric Davis and VADM Thomas R. Wilson where a secret UAP program was discussed (see 16 October 2002).
 >
 >Pharis Williams also spoke at a UAP technology conference in June 2001 where it was mentioned his research was sponsored at the time by Hal Puthoff.
-Williams was still employed at Los Alamos at the time; Puthoff became involved in AATIP eight years later.
+Williams was still employed at Los Alamos at the time; Puthoff became involved in **AATIP** eight years later.
 >*   [https://devoidlives.com/15854/you-cant-always-get-what-you-want/](https://devoidlives.com/15854/you-cant-always-get-what-you-want/)
 >*   [https://www.osti.gov/biblio/1248828](https://www.osti.gov/biblio/1248828)
 >*   [https://www.scientificexploration.org/sites/default/files/docs/program_20th_annual.pdf](https://www.scientificexploration.org/sites/default/files/docs/program_20th_annual.pdf)

-**(PUBLIC DOMAIN)** - 23 October 1988 — Kit Green meets Jacques Vallee at the Detroit airport, they spoke for a “long time” over dinner, at his house, etc. Green assures Vallee “there was indeed an MJ12,” which had employed the list of scientists ufologists believed including Menzel and it reported to Truman and Eisenhower.
+**(PUBLIC DOMAIN)** - 23 October 1988 — Kit Green meets Jacques Vallée at the Detroit airport, they spoke for a “long time” over dinner, at his house, etc. Green assures Vallee “there was indeed an MJ12,” which had employed the list of scientists ufologists believed including Menzel and it reported to Truman and Eisenhower.
 But Green states it had nothing to do with UAP, it was a “vast program” to study impacts and possible reactions against a psychological warfare attack directed at the US.

 *   [https://ufos-scientificresearch.blogspot.com/2018/04/christopher-kit-canfield-green-further.html](https://ufos-scientificresearch.blogspot.com/2018/04/christopher-kit-canfield-green-further.html)